All posts

 YNAB is opinionated about the method.
 The Four Rules are a framework you're expected to internalize.
 The community is large and quasi-evangelical.
 You'll be told to "embrace your true expenses" and "age your money" and many other phrases that took me a while to internalize.
 Once I did, I appreciated them — but the activation energy is real.

 BudgetLabs is opinionated about the friction.
 We don't have a Four Rules manifesto.
-We do have one strong opinion: the five-second pause where you record a transaction is the most important thing in budgeting.
+We do have one strong opinion: the five-second pause where you record or review a transaction is the most important thing in budgeting.
+Smart AI makes the import fast; the review step keeps you in the loop.
 Everything else (categories, recurrence, sinking funds, the Lab tab) is in service of that pause.
 We trust you to figure out the rest.

 Net effect: YNAB users are often very engaged with the methodology.
 BudgetLabs users tend to be more product-minded — they want a tool, not a movement.
 Both are valid; pick the one that matches how you think.